 Cycling in Amsterdam is as natural as eating, sleeping or breathing.
 This makes the humble bicycle an essential tool used every day by everyone to get where they need to go.
-Still, the process of buying a bicycle can be a minefield.
+Still, the process of buying a bicycle can be a minefield for the uninitiated.
 If you don’t have the right information, you might end up buying a piece of junk, or worse, needlessly spend endless amounts of money on repairs.

 This is especially the case for expats who are new the city, so to make things easier, I’ve put together a comprehensive expat’s guide for buying a bicycle in Amsterdam.
 Here are the questions we’re going to answer:

 - How do I buy a bicycle in Amsterdam?

 - How much should I pay for a bicycle in Amsterdam?